 I write poems.

 Beth Feldman Brandt began writing poems on March 18, 2004 at 4:00 am in a hotel in New York City.
-Since then, her work has explored such divergent themes as ocean habitats, atomic clocks, herbal remedies and the Origin of Species.
+Since then, her work has explored such divergent themes as ocean habitats, atomic clocks, herbal remedies, the Origin of Species and dating before the Internet.

 Her poem, "Transmutation," based on the life of Charles Darwin, was set to music by composer Andrew Litts as part of "Dialogues with Darwin," a collaborative project between the American Philosophical Society and Network for New Music, performed in February 2010.
+She is collaborating with Litts on a song cycle based on her poems entitled, Wind Rose.
 Also in 2010, her poem "The Ten Suggestions" was set to music by composer Alexis Ford.

 Beth lives near Philadelphia but would always rather be at the beach.